 Display devices are the most important output devices for virtual environments and Cartography and Visualization broadly.
 Other output devices, such as audio systems or haptic output interfaces, generally only are used to support visual feedback (see Symbolization & the Visual Variables).
 Display devices can be categorized into traditional displays, various semi-immersive systems, and HMDs (Figure 5).

 Figure 5.
 Classification of output devices used to provide virtual reality.
 The display devices are most common within geographic information science.
-Source: authors.
+Source: author.

 Traditional (2D) display devices include computer monitors and projectors.
 These devices only offer a limited display area and use monocular depth cues.
 The VEs on these displays do not look genuinely 3D and provide the lowest immersion, and therefore often are described as non-immersive devices when used for VR.